hyperform-dev/hyperform/README.md

 ```

-... and your functions are deployed.
+... and your functions are deployed and invokable via URL.

 ## Hints & Caveats